 The conceptual approach used in this study is based on a stressor-response relationship between biology and in-stream stressors (Figure 1).
 Specifically, the underlying stressor-response relationships that define the final narrative categories for overall stream condition are based on empirical models that quantify an expected likelihood of chemical or physical stressors impacting the separate components of biological condition.
 Southern California wadeable streams were selected as the focus of this effort because of the extensive and varied levels of stress and biological impacts.
 Moreover, southern California is home to many environmental managers with a variety of backgrounds and experience in technical and policy issues.

 Biological response components were selected based on bioassessment indices developed for California wadeable streams (i.e., benthic macroinvertebrates, algae).
 Water chemistry stressors were selected that are strongly associated with biological condition in perennial streams (i.e., nutrients, conductivity).
-Physical habitat metrics were selected that quantify flow, channel, and riparian condition observed at a site.
+Physical habitat indices were selected that quantify flow, channel, and riparian condition observed at a site.

-The four narrative assessment categories were defined in a way that would align with management decision-making processes.
+The four narrative assessment categories were defined in a way that would align with management processes.
 The SQI web-based application was designed in a way that would give users easy access to descriptions of the biological, chemical, and physical components that underlie the unified assessment, depending on the desired level of information within the stressor-response paradigm.

 Biological response components of the SQI